Orliluq/Orliluq/README.md

 ## 🧙‍♀️ Other  Common  Github  Profile  Sections:

-- 🔭 Estoy trabajando en DLCA 💼
+- 🔭 I am working on DLCA 💼
-- 🌱 Estoy estudiando y emprendiendo con nuevos desafíos y retos ✍
+- 🌱 I am studying and undertaking new challenges ✍
-- 👯 Quiero colaborar con everyone 👍
+- 👯 I want to collaborate with everyone 👍
-- 🤔 Busco conectar con la tech Comunity ✌
+- 🤔 I am looking to connect with the tech community ✌
-- 😄 Pronombres: she / her ... 🧙‍♀️
+- 😄 Pronouns: she / her ... 🧙‍♀️
-- ⚡ Dato curioso: i love my red hair 😁👩‍🦰
+- ⚡ Curious fact: i love my red hair 😁👩‍🦰
-- 📫 Cómo contactarme: Abajo estan mis coordenadas 👇
+- 📫 How to contact me: Below are my coordinates 👇